Getting a Degree In Mathematics

 The Niels Henrik Abel Board and the International Mathematical Union invite applications from mathematicians professionally based in developing countries to visit an international research collaborator for a period of one month. …

-A number of scholarships are offered to Mathematics students of outstanding ability from countries outside the European Union for the academic session 2021/2022 through the Edinburgh Global Undergraduate Maths Scholarships.
-Application…
+Edinburgh Global Undergraduate Maths Scholarships 2022/2023: A number of scholarships are offered to Mathematics students of outstanding ability from countries outside the European Union for the academic session 2022/2023 through the…